 13. Don’t try to touch a shark if you see one!

-14. If attacked by a shark, the general rule is “Do whatever it takes to get away!”
+14. If bitten by a shark, the general rule is “Do whatever it takes to get away!”
 Some people have successfully chosen to be aggressive, others passive.
 Some yelled underwater, others blew bubbles.

-Provoked attacks are caused by humans touching sharks.
+Provoked bites are caused by humans touching sharks.
 Often this involves unhooking sharks or removing them from fishing nets.
-However, recently there have been a number of incidents involving divers who were attacked after grabbing or feeding a shark while underwater.
+However, recently there have been a number of incidents involving divers who were bitten after grabbing or feeding a shark while underwater.

-Unprovoked attacks happen when sharks make the first contact.
+Unprovoked bites happen when sharks make the first contact.
 This can take three forms.

-Sneak Attacks take place in deeper waters.
-The victim doesn’t see the shark before the attack.
+Sneak bites take place in deeper waters.
+The victim doesn’t see the shark before the encounter.
 The result can be serious injury or death, especially if the shark continues to attack.

-Bump-and-Bite Attacks happen when the shark circles and actually bumps the victim with its head or body before biting.
-As in the sneak attack, the shark may attack repeatedly and cause serious injury or death.
+Bump-and-Bites happen when the shark circles and actually bumps the victim with its head or body before biting.
+As in the sneak bite, the shark may attack repeatedly and cause serious injury or death.

 Sharks Under Attack